openspatial/Unity/README.md

 # Nod Unity SDK
-Nod Unity SDK verison 1.0.1
+Nod Unity SDK verison 1.0.3

 The current build of the Nod Unity SDK supports PC, iOS, and Android for Unity 4.x, and Mac for Unity 5.x.

+Min sys requirements to operate, in all cases a device that supports Bluetooth LE is required:
+PC: Windows 8.1
+iOs: iOs 8
+Android: 4.3
+Mac: OSX 10.10

 After importing the NodUnitySDK.unitypackage, navigate to Assets\Nod\Examples\Scenes\ and load the various scene files to see examples of how you can use our APIs.